Amazon's Fire TV devices are the company's fastest selling products of all time, beating both the Kindle and Fire tablets.

 Why buy?
 This is Amazon's latest flagship device, and while it is small it is mighty in what it offers.
 There is plenty of 4K HDR content available these days, from Amazon and Netflix - also well represented here.
 If you have a compatible TV, this is the only option you should really consider, especially for the amazing price in comparison with similarly specified rivals.

-Amazon's entry-level streaming stick was updated in 2017.
+Amazon's entry-level streaming stick was updated in 2017 but Amazon now offers the new Alexa voice remote with it (the same one recently introduced with the 4K streamer above).
 It offers a similar experience to the new Fire TV save for a couple of major absences: it is only capable of Full HD 1080p video rather than 4K and there is no Dolby Atmos support.

 Nonetheless, the second-generation device represents great value for money, especially if you don't have a 4K HDR TV.
 Inside there is a quad-core processor plus 1GB of RAM, so moves speedily and smoothly.
 It offers 1080p output with 7.1 audio and has the latest version of the Fire TV operating system like its pricier sibling.